-Design: In-depth organisational case studies will be conducted in four sites taking part in the main POOL study.
+Design: In-depth organisational case studies will be conducted in sites taking part in the main POOL study, comprising one pilot case study site and up to six main case study sites.
 The retrospective data extracted for each site will be analysed to identify the range of the proportions of women using a pool for labour and birth.
-The four sites will be purposively sampled to represent sites with either high or low waterbirth rates.

-Sites: The number of sites and time-frame is pragmatic; purposive site selection should provide breadth and depth of investigation within the resources and time available.
-To answer the qualitative research questions and address the secondary objectives of the study, it is proposed that the case studies be configured as follows:
+The sites will be purposively sampled to represent both obstetric and midwifery units, and sites with a range of waterbirth rates.
+The number of sites and time-frame is pragmatic; purposive site selection should provide breadth and depth of investigation within the resources and time available.